Starting August 2015, I am an Assistant Professor at University of Wisconsin—Stout, Wisconsin's Polytechnic University.

 Beyond this particular specialty, my interest in science is quite broad, and I try to stay abreast of developments in many branches of science.
-If you also have interest in these topics, I recommend these resources, which I follow religiously:
+I try to read the weekly issues of Science and Nature, but I've also found that podcasts are an amazingly efficient way to learn new ideas.
+If you also have a general interest in science, I recommend these resources, which I follow religiously:

 The most insightful commentaries I have seen about research are The Importance of Stupidity in Scientific Research by Martin A. Schwartz and You and Your Research by Richard Hamming.
 Regarding mathematics as a social activity, everyone should read On Proof and Progress in Mathematics and this short essay by William Thurston.
 On a lighter note, a fantastic description of how it feels to do mathematics was recently written by Yasha Berchenko-Kogan.

-Recently, I've started using Twitter to follow other scientists and science journalists.
-I'm not yet convinced that it is a useful technology, but it's worth a try.
-Here are some recent tweets:
+Recently, I've also started using Twitter to follow other scientists and science journalists.

 Over time, I have spent an unreasonable number of hours learning the intricacies of Linux system administration.
 I have submitted patches and (properly documented) bug reports to various open-source programs, and I see the world of open-source software as another branch of the academic discipline.
 We all build on each-others' work, and it is scientifically unethical to rely on tools that you cannot ultimately deconstruct, understand, and modify.